nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide

 ##Setting Up
-Place `ip.jar` in an empty folder.
+Place `"Individual Project.jar"` in an empty folder.
 ### Launching Duke
-Launch the Terminal and change the directory to that of the folder 'ip.jar'.
+Launch the terminal and change the directory to that of the folder "Individual Project.jar" is in.
 Enter the command below into the terminal to run the program.
 ```
-java -jar ip.jar
+java -jar "Individual Project.jar"
 ```
 ## Features

 ### Add task

 Add a task.
-A task can be the following:
+A task can be one of the following:
-1. Todo - A simple task
+1. Todo - A simple task.
 2. Deadline - A task with a date to complete by.
 3. Event - A task with a start and end datetime.